 Shortly after separation shock, one may begin to experience a multitude of emotions, one occurring right after the other.
 One minute people may feel perfectly comfortable with their new lifestyle, and a minute later they may find themselves in tears, reminiscing about their former spouses.
 Shortly thereafter, remembering a negative event or an argument, they may feel enraged.
 The only thing predictable in this stage is the unpredictability of feelings.

 People will reminisce about what went wrong with their marriages, who was to blame, what their own role was in the failure.
 They relive the best times in the marriage and mourn the loss of the more intimate aspects.
-Scanning may also provide constructive insight about their own patterns in relationships.
-In this sense it can be a valuable learning experience.
+Scanning may also provide constructive insight into their own patterns in relationships.
+In this sense, it can be a valuable learning experience.